 Yes, the link to “Skip the Waiting Room” goes live daily at 6 am, simply select an arrival time that works with your schedule, add your health card number, demographics and reason for visit and we will have your chart prepared prior to your arrival time.

 How do I register to be seen by a Doctor?

 Visit the red banner on our home page for a live link to book an arrival time for your SAME DAY ASSESSMENT either in person or virtually.

 How does virtual care work?

 In an effort to keep our patients and staff safe, virtual care has become increasingly popular with the COVID-19 pandemic.
 Virtual care is a great alternative to an in-person visit during a time of social distancing.
-When you call to register, we may suggest a virtual appointment through WhatsApp, FaceTime or Skype.
+You can access the link to schedule a virtual assessment HERE.
+We can accommodate assessments on WhatsApp, FaceTime or Skype.
 Please see our Virtual Care section for more information on the homepage of our website.